DC to Give Away Free NFTs for FanDome

 On Oct.
 5, fans can register for DC FanDome and receive a free NFT chosen by Jim Lee, DC publisher and chief creative officer.
 Fans can get a second NFT by sharing on social media.

-The NFTs will include characters such Batman, Superman, Green Lantern, Wonder Woman and Harley Quinn and include comic book covers in three levels of rarity.
-For example, Wonder Woman will include covers at the common level (1987’s Wonder Woman No. 1 by George Perez), the rare level (2021’s Nubia and the Amazons No. 1 by Alitha Martinez), and the legendary level (Yara Flor on 2021’s Future State: Wonder Woman No. 1 by Jenny Frison).
+The NFTs will include characters such Batman, Superman, Green Lantern, Wonder Woman and Harley Quinn as well as comic book covers in three levels of rarity.
+For example, Wonder Woman will include covers at the common level (1987’s Wonder Woman No. 1 by George Perez), the rare level (2021’s Nubia and the Amazons No. 1 by Alitha Martinez) and the legendary level (Yara Flor on 2021’s Future State: Wonder Woman No. 1 by Jenny Frison).

 Related Stories